Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-02/readme.md

-# Exercise 2: Enable replication of Linux VM to App Service Plan
+# Exercise 2: PostgreSQL migration to Azure Database for PostgreSQL Flexible Server